 Teaching around any holiday is always tricky in the classroom.
 You struggle with the balance between celebrating the day and accomplishing meaningful work.
 Especially when your students are of elementary age.

-The passage itself is five pages long and includes several text features including headings, bold words, maps, photos, captions, and a word bank.
-In the article, students will learn about cacao trees, the history of chocolate, and how it is used today.
+This unit contains an original passage written on three levels and includes several text features such as headings, bold words, maps, photos, captions, and a word bank.
+In the article, students learn about cacao trees, the history of chocolate, and how it is used today.

 Practice two is aligned to standards 4 - 6 in the category of "Craft and Structure."
 This practice asks students to examine the author's words and use of text structure to learn more about the topic.

 The last practice utilizes standards 7 - 9, which is the "Integration of Knowledge and Ideas."
 Students are asked to consider how the author feels about the topic and write a reading response comparing their own experiences with chocolate to those mentioned in the text.

 All of the practices require students to annotate their text and cite text evidence in their answers.
 Each question lists the appropriate standard(s) making grading and future planning easier for you.
 The Speaking and Listening standards also are incorporated into partner discussions and reflections.

 Also included are writing response activities, Valentine's Day themed writing papers, vocabulary booklet, and more.